-These Maori potatoes are easy to grow and can be be cultivated from the ground for most of the year.
-I just put the seed potatoes on wilted comfrey leaves over rotted hay on top of clay loam soil and then cover with hay.
-I also like to plant the potatoes in a windy and dry area.
-In the six years I’ve grown these potates I’ve never had to spray.
+These Maori potatoes are easy to grow and can be cultivated from the ground for most of the year.
+I put the seed potatoes on wilted comfrey leaves over rotted hay on top of clay loam soil and then cover with hay.
+I like to plant the potatoes in a windy and dry area.
+In the six years I’ve grown these potatoes I’ve never had to spray.

 I pull the hay mulch away when harvesting the potatoes – I favour the no-dig approach.
 Clods of soil don’t adhere to the potatoes.
 The soil enriched by worms and humus matter is workable, ready for planting a different vegetable crop.